Steel String Acoustic Guitarmaking Class

 Safety and Tools

-Notice that we put “Safety” first.
-Safety is the number one concern in the shop.
+Safety is the number one concern in the workshop.
 Accordingly, there will be instruction on the proper use of all tools, including bandsaw, drill press, routers, and thickness sander, used in the class.
-Before starting, you will be required to sign a liability waiver.
+Before starting, you will be required to sign a liability waiver. - Tools

 SIMSCal and/or the individual instructor will provide all of the specialty tools and fixtures necessary to complete your guitar.
 No tools will leave the workshop; students are not allowed to borrow tools to complete tasks outside of class.
 If additional shop time is needed, this can be arranged on a case-by-case basis with the instructor.